erSubhashThapa/100daysofcode/r1-log.md

   - Oil, olive, salad or cooking: **04053**
   - Cauliflower, raw:  **11135**

-  The numbers should be strings in the app, otherwise funny things can happen.
+  The numbers should be *strings* in the app, otherwise funny things can happen.
 Olive oil, when not a string, didn't work.
 I think it has to do with it starting with a 0.
 The request coming back failed and said `{error: "No data for ndbno 2091"}`.
 I don't know how it got `2091` from 04053.
 Saving 04053 as string fixed the issue: `const evoo = "04053";`

   ## Ordering Callbacks, Callback Hell

   I can see now how a developer could land themselves in callback hell.
 Callback hell is when you have a callback within a callback within a callback etc. I didn't understand why you would do that instead of just doing a bunch of requests or callbacks, unnested.
 But [Khawar Jatoi](https://twitter.com/khawar_jatoi) told me it's because sometimes you need to control the order of how things load.
 When you have multiple requests unnested, you don't know when each will complete.
-The over could be off as it was here:
+The order could be off as it was here:

   ```javascript
   const beef = "23557";